-JOB NORMALLY REQUIRES R USE ONLY - Describe actual work activities
+FOR EMPLOYER & WORKER R USE ONLY - Describe actual work activities

+JOB NORMALLY REQUIRES

 REACHING OVERHEAD

 Is the reach at or beyond full arms length?
 Yes No

 How long is the reach sustained?

 How often does this occur in the most active hour?

 How often in a normal shift?

 How often does this occur in the most active hour?

 How often in a normal shift?

 REACHING FORWARD

 Is the reach at or beyond full arms length?
 Workstation layout:

 Yes No Height

-How long is the reach sustained?
-Depth
+How long is the reach sustained? •

+now long is the reach sustained: Depth

 How often does this occur in the most active hour?
 Standing

-The other does this cood in the most delive hour.
 Seated

 How often in a normal shift?

 NECK MOVEMENTS

 This activity involves: These neck positions are:

-☐ Looking up Held more than five minutes at a time
+Looking up Held more than five minutes at a time

 - How long at any one time?

-Repeated, frequent movements
+Have after the above beautiful

-- How often in a busy hour?

-- How often in a normal shift?
+- How often in a busy nour? - How often in a normal shift?

 Looking down

 - How long at any one time?

 - How often in a busy hour?

 - How often in a normal shift?

 Looking behind

 - How long at any one time?

 - How often in a busy hour?

 - How often in a normal shift?

+Rotation

 - How long at any one time?

-- How often in a busy hour? - How often in a normal shift?
+- How often in a busy hour?

+- How often in a normal shift?

 WORKING WITH HANDS AND FINGERS

 How much time in a normal shift involves this activity?
 What items are being handled?

-Less than 1 hour What tools, if any, are used?
+Less than 1 hour what items are being handled:

+What tools, if any, are used?
-•

-3 - 4 Circumference of tools?
+3-4 4-5 Circumference of tools?

+5-6 6-7

 7 - 8 More than 8

+Marketation level their between the section in the

 Workstation layout (height positioning, fumes, heat, etc.)?

-FOR EMPLOYER & WORKER USE ONLY - Describe actual work activities JOB NORMALLY REQUIRES
+FOR EMPLOYER & WORKER USE O INLY - Describe actual work activities

+JOB NORMALLY REQUIRES

 VISUAL ACUITY

 Distance from eyes to object on job?

-Describe how vision relates to the job. (driving , close or far distances, working with small objects, reading, etc.)
+Describe how vision relates to the job. (driving , close or far dista nces, working with small objects, reading, etc.)

-OPERATING MOTORIZED EQUIPMENT
+OPERATING MOTORIZED FOUNDMENT

-How much total time in a normal shift involves operating motorized equipment?
-Length of time normally operating equipment before taking a break or changing positions?
+OPERATING MOTORIZED EQUIPMENT How much total time in a normal shift involves operating Length of time normally operating equipment before taking

+motorized equipment? a break or changing positions?

-Less than 1 hour 1 - 2 2 - 3 Less than 30 minutes 30 - 60 minutes
+☐ Less than 1 hour ☐ 1 - 2 ☐ 2 - 3 Less than 30 minutes 30 - 60 minutes

-3 - 4
+3-4 4-5 5-6 1 - 2 hours 2 - 3 hours

-6 - 7
+6 - 7 7 - 8 More than 8 3 - 4 hours More than 4 hours

 Describe the equipment and work situation.

 SENSITIVITY TO CHEMICAL SUBSTANCES

 What chemicals is the worker exposed to?

 Describe the amount of exposure.

 What protective apparatus is used, if any?

+, , , , ,

 WORK ENVIRONMENT

 The work environment involves:

 Outdoors Indoors

 Heat Cold

-Moisture Dryness Fumes Vibration
+☐ Fumes ☐ Vibration ☐ Noise

-Jarring Noise

 Below 80 decibels

 Above 80 decibels

 Describe the work environment.

-bescribe the work crivitorinient.
+Describe the work environment.

 RESTRICTED WORKING HOURS

 How long is a normal shift?

+flow long is a normal smit:

 MENTAL/EMOTIONAL LIMITATIONS

 Describe any significant stresses or emotional aspects of the job.

 What services (EAP/EFAP) are available?

-what services (LAL/LLAL) are available:

 OTHER

 Are there other physical job duties that are expected?
 (For example: running, throwing, etc.)

 If so, how often are these activities required?